bctorresv/pdsnd_github/README.md

 StackOverflow community and python community and github user joelromanpr

 ### Notes
-Files used to run the bikeshare program are omitted from this project per requrements.
+Files used to run the bikeshare program are omitted from this project per requirements.